Milan San Siro Stadium Tickets and Visits

 The best advice when booking the easy tour is to trust the official channels.
 On the website Hellotickets you can book this experience in a very easy way and for only 30 euros.

-On match days or in the case of concerts (a quite common eventuality during the summer) the opening is shorter or the tours are not performed.
+On match days or in the case of concerts (a fairly common eventuality during the summer) the opening is shorter or the tours do not take place.
 With your digital tickets you can go directly to the stadium on the day you have selected in the reservation without waiting in line at the ticket office.

 Book the San Siro tour